SAP/node-rfc/doc/api.md

 ```

 Another constructor is used by the Connection Pool only.
 The client instance is already created by Connection Pool
-and passed to NodeJS for NodeJS Client instance creation:
+and passed to Node.js for Node.js Client instance creation:

 ```ts
 constructor(